Mbugus2008/Rental/README.md

 # Rental Manager (ASP.NET Core)

 Rental Manager is a full-featured ASP.NET Core MVC application designed to help landlords monitor properties, tenants, lease agreements, and rent collections in one place.
-It uses Entity Framework Core with SQLite for lightweight persistence and seeds demo data on first launch so you can explore immediately.
+It uses Entity Framework Core with SQL Server for durable persistence and seeds demo data on first launch so you can explore immediately.

 ## Features